Size and fit

 Although constructed to fit true to size, some may find the I-5923 from Adidas to be a bit wide-fitting or roomy due to its stretchy upper.
 For a snug fit, sizing down is an option.

 Those with the knack for retro runners would want the Adidas Originals I-5923 in their closet.
-Just like the Gazelle and the Dragon, the low-top Adidas I-5923 sneakers keep its ancestor’s classic look with the serrated Three-Stripes, neoprene/mesh upper and suede/nubuck overlays.
+Just like the Gazelle and the Dragon, the low-top Adidas I-5923 sneaker keeps its ancestor’s classic look with the serrated Three-Stripes, neoprene/mesh upper, and suede/nubuck overlays.
 The stripes, though, now made of TPU, its deconstructed heel cap and the full-length Boost midsole give this sneaker a modern flair and superior cushioning.

 With retro running silhouettes gaining popularity in recent years, the Adidas I-5923 sneakers are bound for more collaborations and style makeovers in the next few years.
 The vintage 1970s runner look is natural to pull off with favorite colorways that include the Adidas I-5923 in red, black, white, and green colorways.

 Similar to your fave Adidas Originals classics, this running shoe-inspired Adidas I-5923 sneaker’s subtle detailing blends with a variety of outfits.
 These include straight-cut jeans, cuffed joggers, and shorts as well as leggings and t-shirt dresses.

 Here are some detailed styling tips to rock your Adidas I-5923 sneakers in style: